Scanning Light

 • Rename the zip file based on naming convention

-• Upload zip file to Blackboard site for our course
+• Upload zip file to Brightspace site for our course

-2. A photograph of your device connected to USB with the blue light on.
+2. A photograph of your device connected to USB with the cyan light on (indicating it is connected).

 3. A video demonstrating your project functioning (either upload this to separate from the zip file, or upload to YouTube / Google Drive / Dropbox and provide the link in your submission).